 Upon official withdrawal/graduation or termination of employment from the University, the cardholder may request his/her account be closed.
 Balances greater than \$5.00 will be refunded.
-The request must be in writing to the Bursar's Office.
+The request must be in writing to Student Business Services.
 All debts to the University must be satisfied prior to a check being processed for a refund.
 Any negative Okra Green Debit Account balances will be charged to the cardholder's Student Account or billed directly to the cardholder.

 There is a \$25.00 replacement fee for each lost, stolen, or damaged Okra Kard.
-The Okra Kard ID Office located in the Bursar's Office (Hours: Monday-Friday 8 a.m.-5 p.m.) is where replacement cards are made.
+The Okra Kard ID Office located in Student Business Services (Hours: Monday-Friday 8 a.m.-5 p.m.) is where replacement cards are made.
 After business hours, contact the Campus Police.